Cosmetics, sports nutrition and medical raw materials with barbecue flavor: a mini-factory for processing meat waste created in Perm

 The new plant will reduce the volume of the meat industry by 10 times

-At the Perm National Research Polytechnic University (PNRPU), the first technology in Russia has been developed for processing meat processing plant waste into medical raw materials for the production of biologically active additives (BAA), sports nutrition and cosmetics.
+The Perm National Research Polytechnic University (PNRPU) has developed the first technology in Russia for processing meat processing plant waste into medical raw materials for the production of biologically active additives (BAA), sports nutrition and cosmetics.
 This was reported by the press service of the university.

 The developed set of equipment is a "mini-processing plant" where meat processing plant residues undergo primary preparation.
 Waste is separated from packaging, crushed and mixed with water under pressure.
 Then the process of hydrothermalysis begins - heating the waste together with water for their decomposition under high pressure.
 The result is the final product (collagen, protein or fat), as well as ash residue and waste water.